Optomatica/opto_ml_blog/README.md

-# Optomatica First Machine Learning blog
+# Optomatica Machine Learning Blog
-This repository will be our Jupyter Notebooks warehouse to be linked with the blog.
+This repository has Jupyter Notebooks related to different Machine Learning applications provided by [`Optomatica`](https://optomatica.com/) company to share knowledge and expertise.